Key metrics to help you identify if your employees are burnt out

 Don’t forget to look at your managers as well.
 Highly talented managers will be seen as a crucial resource and pulled into many meetings and projects.
 They’ll most likely receive more emails as well.
 If you see this, consider a redesign or redistribution of work.

 An HR dashboard can help you track and manage your data and metrics.
 It will automatically calculate your metrics by pulling together your data from multiple systems.
-Sign up today for a free demo of our automated HR dashboard.
+Curious to see this HR data solution in action?
+Schedule a free demo or try it yourself by creating your free account, today.